KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

         a)	the footer contains the social media icons e.g. LinkedIn, GitHub (both active), and once tapped the visitor would be redirected to external websites

+***Testing the functionality of all elements on every page – Manual Testing***

+**Home Page**

+    a)	**Navigation Bar** – testing steps

+        -	Home Page entered on a desktop

+        -	Checked each item on Navigation menu to confirm the redirection to the correct page

+        -	Developer Tools used to check the responsiveness of the website using different type of devices (Android phone, iPhone, iPad)

+        -	Checked the functionality of the Logo (motorcycle related icon) to confirm it would redirect to the Home Page

+        -	Clicked on the social media icons to check the hover’s functionality